MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-faq.md

 You can get Internet Explorer mode diagnostic information on the Microsoft Edge Compatibility tab.
 To open this tab, go to *edge://compat/iediagnostic*.
 This page may show diagnostic messages.
 This page also provides configuration information for the following categories:

 - **Registry key check.** (Displayed only if the check fails.)
 Checks to see if Internet Explorer integration is set up correctly in the registry.
-If not, the user can click Fix it to resolve the problem.
+If not, the user can select **Fix it** to resolve the problem.
 - **Internet Explorer mode.** Shows the API version that's used, based on the configuration and OS.
 If there's a problem, the user may be prompted to install a Windows Update.
 - **Internet Explorer mode setting.** Shows whether Internet Explorer mode is enabled, and how it's configured.
-- **Command line.** Shows the command line string and switches used to start Microsoft Edge.
+- **Command line.** Shows the command-line string and switches used to start Microsoft Edge.
 - **Group policy settings.** Shows whether IE mode is configured using group policies, and the policies that are applied.

 ### Error message: "To open this page in Internet Explorer mode, reinstall Microsoft Edge with administrator privileges."